steveabner/post-install-config/README.md

 <h2>🌍 Environments and Technologies Used 🌍</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure: Hosting virtual machines to simulate a real-world environment.
-- Remote Desktop
+- osTicket: Configuring and managing the ticketing system.
-- osTicket
+- Remote Desktop: Accessing virtual environments for configuration tasks.
-- Internet Information Services (IIS)
+- IIS (Internet Information Services): Serving as the web platform for osTicket.

 <h2>🖥️ Operating Systems Used </h2>